samanklesaria/SizeCheck/README.md

 - **AST-based transformation**: Automatically injects shape checks into function arguments and variable assignments
 - **Intuitive naming convention**: Use underscores to indicate tensor shapes
+- **Framework agnostic**: Works with PyTorch, NumPy, Jax, and any other libraries that use `.shape` to indicate tensor shapes.
 - **Comprehensive checking**: Validates both function parameters and intermediate assignments
 - **Clear error messages**: Provides detailed information when shapes don't match